hirokik0811/text_recognition/README.md

  1024 (fully connected layer with dropout)-> 2(detection) or 62(recognition) (fully connected layer to output).

-As you can see, we make some minor changes from the original paper such as the first fully connected layer with 1024.
+As you can see, we make some minor changes from the original paper such as the first fully connected layer with 1024 neurons.